YasmineMohamedHegazy/shoe_store_app/README.md

 # shoe_store_app
 Shoe Store App

 This is a shoe store app built using Flutter.
-The app allows users to browse through different shows styles, add items to their cart, and complete their purchase process easily.
+The app allows users to browse through different shoe styles, add items to their cart, and complete their purchase process easily.
 It also uses the provider pattern for state management.

 Features
 Browse Shoes: Users can view a list of shoes with details such as name, price, and description.